filecoin-project/FIPs/FIPS/fip-00xx.md

 3. Distinguish the transaction type based on the signature length:
    - If the signature is 66 bytes long and starts with `0x01`, it is translated to a legacy ETH transaction.
    - If the signature is 65 bytes long, it corresponds to an EIP-1559 transaction.
-4. Validate the transaction parameters and signature.
+4. Validate the transaction parameters and signature (after ignoring the first marker byte `0x01` for legacy ETH transactions as that is not part of the signature created by the user).

+Note that this FIP does not need any changes to the EVM/FVM runtime and to built-in Actors.

 ### Handling the `GasPrice` parameter of the legacy transaction

-The Filecoin & FVM gas fee market follows a model similar to EIP-1599 and so expect Filecoin messages to contain both `GasFeeCap` and a `GasPremium` parameters on the transaction.
+The Filecoin & FVM gas fee market follows a model similar to EIP-1559 and so expect Filecoin messages to contain both `GasFeeCap` and a `GasPremium` parameters on the transaction.

-For EIP-1599 transactions, `GasFeeCap` and `GasPremium` parameters for the Filecoin message are derived from the `MaxFeePerGas` and `MaxPriorityFeePerGas` parameters on the EIP-1599 transaction respectively.
+For EIP-1559 transactions, `GasFeeCap` and `GasPremium` parameters for the Filecoin message are derived from the `MaxFeePerGas` and `MaxPriorityFeePerGas` parameters on the EIP-1559 transaction respectively.

 However, legacy ETH transactions only have a `GasPrice` parameter.
 To convert a legacy ETH transaction to a Filecoin message, both the `GasFeeCap` and `GasPremium` parameters will be set to the `GasPrice` set on the legacy transaction.
 This is because `GasPrice` already represents the full price per unit of gas that the user is willing to pay.
 See the `Incentive Considerations` section below for a detailed explanation.